MSAN is now accepting applications for membership. MSAN is actively looking to expand its network outside the Midwest and East Coast.

 Application Process

-To be considered for membership in the Minority Student Achievement Network, interested districts are asked to prepare a 3-5 page application which includes:
+To be considered for membership in the Multicultural Student Achievement Network (MSAN), interested districts are asked to prepare an application which includes:

 Membership Fee

-An annual membership fee $15,000 per district is due each August.
+An annual membership fee of $15,000 per district is due annually in August.
 Prompt payment is appreciated.
-Membership fees are used for MSAN expenses including research and development projects, MSAN leadership Institute registration for 6 educators, MSAN Student Conference registration for 8 students and 2 chaperones, MSAN Mini-Conference registration fee reductions, access to information from prior institutes and mini-conferences, access to an on-line database of MSAN's Promising Practices, and 3 annual business meetings for the Governing Board and Research Practitioner Council (excluding travel and accommodations).
+Membership fees cover participation in all MSAN activities including: virtual and in-person community of practice meetings, MSAN Institute (registration for six educators), MSAN Student Conference (registration for eight students and two chaperones), MSAN middle school virtual Intersectional Social Justice Collaborative (ISJC), access to information from prior institutes and mini-conferences, access to an on-line database of MSAN's Promising Practices, and more.
+Districts pay travel and lodging for MSAN events.

 Inactivity

-Active participation by Governing Board and RPC members in Network activities is an expectation of membership.
-If representatives from a district are not able to participate in primary Network activities for more than 24 months (including Governing Board meetings, RPC meetings, Mini-Conferences, the MSAN Institute, or the Student Conference), the district will be considered inactive and reconsideration of membership will be initiated.
-The success of a network such as ours is the active participation of all members.
+Active participation by network members in MSAN activities is an expectation of membership and vital to the success of the network.
+If representatives from a district are not able to participate in network activities for more than 24 months (including community of practice meetings, the MSAN Institute, the Student Conference, etc.), the district will be considered inactive and referred to the governing board for reconsideration of membership.

 ©2024 The Board of Regents of the University of Wisconsin System